jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

 </p>
 <p>
   A friend, who I'll refer to as Claire Powers, recently left an abusive and controlling relationship with a fucktard whom I'll reference as Jonathon
-  Driscoll.&nbsp; Jonathon had prevented Claire from leaving their apartment one day and, as a result, she put her own head threw the wall more than once&hellip;&nbsp; If that's not fucked-up.&nbsp; When I'd learned of what happened to Claire, I discretely spoke with specific CMHA workers who'd be able to offer her the assistance that she'd need.&nbsp; While I didn't know if she'd sccept their help, it was offered nonetheless.
+  Driscoll.&nbsp; Jonathon had prevented Claire from leaving their apartment one day and, as a result, she put her own head through the wall more than once&hellip;&nbsp; If that's not fucked-up.&nbsp; When I'd learned of what happened to Claire, I discretely spoke with specific CMHA workers who'd be able to offer her the assistance that she'd need.&nbsp; While I didn't know if she'd sccept their help, it was offered nonetheless.
 </p>